MLLabIISc/mllabiisc/_pages/home.md

 To this end, we develop numerous machine learning algorithms and tools for complex real world applications.
-We want to be able to build AI enabled systems that solve problems for social good (see [Research](research)).
+We want to be able to build AI enabled systems that solve problems for social good (see [Research](publications)).
 We are actively pursuing applications in the area of computational biology, object detection in images, video segmentation and summarization, detection of rare topics in text documents, statistical modeling of computer systems.

-We are located at Indian Institute of Science, Bangalore which is ([the silicon valley of India](https://en.wikipedia.org/wiki/Bangalore)).
+We are located at Indian Institute of Science, Bangalore which is [the silicon valley of India](https://en.wikipedia.org/wiki/Bangalore).
 We are also collaborating with industries as well as other universities for cutting edge research.

- **I am unable to respond to part-time, short-term (less than one year) and/or remote student mentorship requests.** Our collaborators: **!**
+ **I am unable to respond to part-time, short-term (less than one year) and/or remote student mentorship requests.**

+ **Our collaborators:**

 <figure class="fourth">
   <img src="{{ site.url }}{{ site.baseurl }}/images/logopic/iisclogo.png" style="width: 210px;margin-right:20px">